-The soil used in the study prior to experimental treatment, exhibited a sandy loam texture and possessed alkaline properties with significant calcium carbonate content, while not being classified as saline (Table 2).
-The quantity of soil organic matter was extremely low, a distinct characteristic of soils from arid and semi-arid regions (Okolo et al., 2023) (Table 2).
-The relatively low levels of clay and organic matter present in the soil contributed to a correspondingly low soil cation exchange capacity (CEC) (Table 2).
+The soil used in the study prior to experimental treatment, exhibited a sandy loam texture and possessed alkaline properties with significant calcium carbonate content (calcareous soil), while not being classified as saline (Table 2).
+The quantity of soil organic matter (OM) and cation exchange capacity (CEC) were extremely low (Table 2) compared to the values (OM: 1.20-7.10%, CEC: 19.5-55.9 cmol(+) kg-1) documented by Rassaei et al. (2020) for calcareous soils of Fars province, southern Iran.
 The soils in Iran mainly originate from calcareous alluvium under xeric, ustic or aridic and mesic, thermic or hyperthermic moisture and temperature regimes, respectively.
-These soils have varied properties such as calcium carbonate equivalent (1-81%), clay content (1-75%), EC (0.4-49.0 dS m-1), organic matter (0.1-21.5%) and gypsum content (0-91%) (Ghiri et al., 2011).
-Furthermore, it should be noted that the concentration of available soil Ni extractable by DTPA was very low (Table 2).
+These soils have varied properties such as calcium carbonate equivalent (1-81%), clay content (1-75%), EC (0.40-49.0 dS m-1), organic matter (0.10-21.5%) and gypsum content (0-91%) (Ghiri et al., 2011).
+Furthermore, it should be noted that the concentration of available Ni extractable by DTPA in the soil was low (Table 2) compared to the mean value (0.60 mg Ni kg-1) reported by Jalali et al. (2022) for calcareous soils located at western Iran.

-Table 2Certain physicochemical attributes of the soil prior to cultivation.
+Table 2 Certain physicochemical attributes of the soil prior to cultivation